Trendline Trading Strategy in Detail

 - The trend channel

-- Use of trendlines Trading Strategy
+- Use of Trendlines Trading Strategy

 Importance of drawing lines over your charts:

-The three factors are Price Movement, Volume, and Price Movement-Volume Relationships determine when and where trend lines may logically be applied} and when it is inadvisable to attempt to apply them
+Never undertake to draw conclusive deductions from trend lines alone, taking care to weigh all of the factors (three) involved in a complete diagnosis of market action.
+The three factors are Price Movement, Volume, and Price Movement-Volume Relationships, which determine when and where trend lines may logically be applied} and when it is inadvisable to attempt to apply them.

 What is the Trendline Trading Strategy?

-A support or demand Line is that line which identifies the angle of the advance of a bull swing by passing through two successive points of support.
+A support or demand Line is that line that identifies the angle of the advance of a bull swing by passing through two successive points of support.
 Example:- Lines A-C, D-1 in above IMAGE 1

-An Oversold Position Line is that line that is drawn parallel to a supply or resistance line and passes through the first point of support (reaction low) which intervenes between two successive rally tops in a downtrend.
+An Oversold Position Line is that line that is drawn parallel to a supply or resistance line and passes through the first point of support (reaction low), which intervenes between two successive rally tops in a downtrend.
 Example:- Line J-L, Note that J is the first point of support intervening between the two successive tops, I and K. IN IMAGE 2

 ADJUSTING New trendlines

-If a steep trend line is broken, a slower trend line might have to be drawn
+If a steep trend line is broken, a slower trend line might have to be drawn.

-Trendline analyze on a chart
+Trendline analysis on a chart

-How to Determine the Significance of a Trendline
+How to Determine the Significance of a Trendline Trading Strategy

-- Time factor, a trendline that has been in effect for nine months is of more importance than one that has been in effect for nine weeks or nine days.
+- Time factor, a trendline that has been in effect for nine months, is of more importance than one that has been in effect for nine weeks or nine days.